Skip to main content

 Hybrid: A combination of remote and physical activities, onsite presence required for part of the program or semester (60-70% of courses will be in class).

-Special Notes for Students at West Parry Sound Campus
+Special Notes for West Parry Sound Campus

 TRANSFERRING TO CANADORE COLLEGE